 Ordering Solar PV Optimisers

 The panels were initially installed without optimiser modules on the top two panels.
 After a few weeks of use, we ordered a pair of Tigo TS4 Add-On Optimised Modules from deep energy.
-The scaffolding to fit them was still in place.

 When we placed the order on the 10th of July, we selected the 1-day UPS delivery option, and after 3 days, we received an email saying the parcel was waiting for collection.
 I emailed the company several times over the following week to ask for updates, but they did not reply to any messages.